-- All Student Teachers who are willing to drive must register vehicles on the carpool website by the designated date. - Student Teachers in need of a ride to their practicum placement can log in to identify a driver from this website. - Student Teachers unable to locate transportation should contact Field Experiences promptly.
+- All Student Teachers who are willing to drive are asked to register their vehicles on the carpool website by the designated date. - Student Teachers in need of a ride to their practicum placement can log in to identify a driver from this website. - Student Teachers unable to locate transportation should contact Field Experiences promptly.